Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

 1. Use `ssh` to log in to the node in order to complete any remaining steps based on the node type.

-### Verify that the added master or worker node has joined the cluster
+### Verify that the Added mMaster or Worker Node Has Joined the Cluster

 **Skip this section if the node being added is a storage node.**